siva-tanikonda/asteroids-plus/README.md

   $ node trainer.js
   ```
 * To monitor the progress of the training, go to [localhost:2000](http://localhost:2000) in your browser
-* To view the saved results of the training, you can look through the training history in the *Training/Saves* directory
 #### Evaluator
 * First, you should alter any parameters in *asteroids-ai/Training/evaluator.js*
 * Then, to run the evaluator, execute the following command (in the *Training* directory)
   ```
   $ node evaluator.js
   ```
-## AI Strategy & Training Methodology
-You can find descriptions for the AI strategy and genetic algorithm in the wiki: [github.com/siva-tanikonda/asteroids-ai/wiki](https://github.com/siva-tanikonda/asteroids-ai/wiki/)